 It is not widely known that it was the University of California, Berkeley, which gave the world the very first women's college basketball team.
-The Cal women played the first game ever by a women's college team against an outside opponent in 1892, less than a year after the game of basketball had been invented by James Naismith.
+The Cal women became the first women's team to play a basketball game as the representatives of their school the fall of 1892, less than a year after the game of basketball had been invented by James Naismith.
 Four years later, the Golden Bears played the first women's intercollegiate basketball game in history -- against arch-rival Stanford, of course.
 The Cal women were the powerhouse of women's basketball in the west in the late 1890s.
 And the women accomplished all this more than a decade before the Cal men ever thought of playing intercollegiate basketball.
 Here is the story of the beginning of women's college basketball, right on the Berkeley campus.

 4'10" Sarah DeForest Hanscom shows off the 1896 Cal women's basketball uniform, with "UC" on the front in blue and gold

 Before we are inundated by hordes of outraged Smith College fans, let me give due credit to Senda Berenson, the "Founding Mother" of women's basketball.
 Shortly after James Naismith invented the game of basketball in the fall of 1891, Berenson, a physical education instructor at Smith College, read about the new game and decided it would be excellent exercise for the women in her classes.
 She introduced the sport to her students, and by the spring of 1892 they began playing intramural games between the freshmen and sophomores.

 Senda Berenson, the Lithuanian Jewish immigrant who became the "Founding Mother" of women's basketball